ahmtydn/isar_plus/packages/isar_plus/README.md

   </a>
 </p>

+---

+## 🎉 Production-Ready for Flutter Apps!

+**Isar Plus v4 is now stable and ready for production use!** Deploy with confidence on iOS, Android, macOS, Windows, and Linux.
+Web support is functional for basic use cases and actively improving.

+✅ **Native Platforms:** Fully production-ready with comprehensive testing
+✅ **Core Features:** CRUD, queries, indexes, transactions, encryption, watchers
+⚠️ **Web Platform:** Functional for basic operations, OPFS optimization ongoing
+---

 ## About Isar Plus

 Isar Plus is an enhanced fork of the original [Isar database](https://github.com/isar/isar) created by Simon Choi.
 This project builds upon the solid foundation of the original Isar, adding new features, improvements, and ongoing maintenance.